Data Center Atlas

 How to read it

 Start at the world view.
-Pick a cluster you have a reason to care about.
-Northern Virginia if you want the AI epicenter, Mumbai if you want the fastest-growing one, Frankfurt if you want the EU hub.
+Pick a cluster you have a reason to care about: Northern Virginia for the AI epicenter, Mumbai for fast growth, Frankfurt for the EU hub, Singapore for constraint pressure.

 Tech stack

-Next.js App Router, Mapbox GL JS for the maps and arc layer, hand-written isometric SVG for the anatomy view, React state machine for the four layers.
-All data pre-fetched and stored as JSON in public/data/inside-dc/ so there are no live API costs in production.
+Next.js App Router, Mapbox GL JS for the map, deck.gl for the capacity pillars, hand-written isometric SVG for the blueprint, and a React state machine for the atlas, facility brief, blueprint, and supply-chain handoff.
+All data is pre-fetched and stored as JSON in public/data/inside-dc/ so there are no live API costs in production.

 Get new builds, breakdowns, and useful AI updates.